 Aromatherapy, as a practice, has been around for centuries.
 Let’s start with the basics.
 What is Aromatherapy?
 Aromatherapy is the treatment or prevention of disease by use of essential oils.
 Other stated uses include pain and anxiety reduction, enhancement of energy and short-term memory, relaxation, hair loss prevention, and reduction of eczema-induced itching.
 At first glance, it sounds too good to be true.
 But over the years, the results speak for themselves.

 What makes it even more appealing is that the ingredients are natural.
-Essential oils are oils distilled from plants.
+Essential oils are distilled from plants.
 These oils are usually volatile in nature and should be used with extreme care.
-It is their fragrance that reaches the nose and works its magic.
+The fragrance works magic on your body and mind.
 Two basic mechanisms are offered to explain the purported effects.
 One is the influence of Aroma on the brain, especially the limbic system through the olfactory system.
 The other is the direct pharmacological effects of the essential oils.

-Using of essential oils for therapeutic, spiritual, hygienic and ritualistic purposes goes back to a number of ancient civilizations including the Chinese, Indians, Egyptians, Greeks, and Romans who used them in cosmetics, perfumes and drugs.
-But different regions of the world have adopted the practice of Aromatherapy to suit their particular purposes.
+The Use of essential oils for therapeutic, spiritual, hygienic and ritualistic purposes goes back to a number of ancient civilizations including the Chinese, Indians, Egyptians, Greeks, and Romans who used them in cosmetics, perfumes and drugs.
+Different regions of the world have adopted the practice of Aromatherapy to suit their particular purposes.
 Let’s explore.

 Aromatherapy in India